Your Ultimate Tax Prep Guide

 When deciding whether to use a professional preparer or a software program, consider your income, the complexity of your return, unusual events that significantly affect your income or expenses, and your concern about a tax audit.

-If your adjusted gross income is $69,000 or less, the IRS offers free tax filing software for taxpayers.
-To determine whether you're eligible for the free software, check last year’s return for your adjusted gross income (AGI), which appears on line 7 of the 2018 version of Form 1040.
+If your adjusted gross income is below a certain threshold, the IRS offers free tax filing software for taxpayers.
+To determine whether you're eligible for the free software, check last year’s return for your adjusted gross income (AGI), which will appear on Form 1040.

 The sooner you file, the sooner you'll get your refund.
 Procrastinating can really add to the stress of filing.
 Unless you owe taxes, you should file as early as possible.
-If you don’t think you can file by July 15 you can apply for an extension, but will still have to pay (if you owe) by July 15, otherwise you will be charged a penalty or interest.
+If you don’t think you can file by the deadline you can apply for an extension, but will still have to pay (if you owe) by the deadline, otherwise you will be charged a penalty or interest.
 To file for an extension, submit IRS Form 4868.
-This will allow you to extend your filing date to October 15.
+This will allow you to extend your filing date.

 Prepare for next year's tax filing